 Mount Holly's population was, at its maximum, 1,582, in the 1870s.
-Dairying and forestry supported most of the population on widely dispersed farmsteads.
-With the decline of upland farming, the population decreased until there were only 567 residents in 1950.
+Dairying, forestry, and forest products manufacturing supported most of the population on widely dispersed farmsteads and within village clusters.
+With the decline of upland farming and the closing of the factories, the population decreased until there were only 567 residents in 1950.
 A gradual increase began in the 1960s as the state highway system serving the Town improved and commuting to job centers in the region provided a variety of employment.
-Mount Holly became an attractive place for those locating in the Rutland and Ludlow area for job opportunities, for retirement and for vacation homes.
-The United States census figures show that our population was 938, in 1980 and 1093 in 1990.
-Mount Holly's population is projected to be 1248 in the year 2000.
+Mount Holly became an attractive place for those locating in the Rutland and Ludlow area for job opportunities, for retirement, and for vacation homes.
+The United States census shows that the Mount Holly population was 938, in 1980; 1,093 in 1990; and 1,241 in 2000.

-The 1990 census showed an average wage in Mount Holly of \$18,207.
-When looking at household income, which includes single person and non-related member households earning an income, the median income is \$27,986.
-This figure places Mount Holly 15th out of the 27 towns in Rutland County and within the moderate income group in Vermont as a whole.
-It is interesting to note that in 1990, 27.2% of Mount Holly's population was under age 18, while 12.9% was over age 65.
+The 2000 census showed an average wage in Mount Holly of \$25,386.
+When looking at household income, which includes single person and non-related member households earning an income, the median income is \$44,821.
+It is interesting to note that in 2000, 26.3% of Mount Holly's population was under age 18, while 11.8% was over age 65.
 Several challenges face the community.
 Some of these challenges include the need for education, need for job opportunities, housing and the welfare of our senior citizens.